whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/04-sound-studio-recording/04-02-podcast-post-production.md

 Listen to the complete podcast without stopping, make notes, and then revise.
 Pay attention to changes in voice level, audible edits, clicks, cut-off words, distracting breaths or handling noise, accidental pauses, rushed pacing, and music that competes with speech.
 The opening and ending should feel intentional, and the master meter should never clip.

-For a stereo podcast, a useful delivery target is approximately **−16 LUFS integrated** with true peaks no higher than **−1 dBTP**.
-This is a final-program target, not a reason to compress every voice heavily.
-If loudness measurement is not part of the exercise, prioritize consistent dialogue and a master output that never reaches 0 dBFS.

 ## 7. Export and Verify

 Export an archival master and a smaller listening copy: